JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 server.

 In this configuration, the `JsonFeature` uses `kotlinx.serialization` to provide a way to create typesafe HTTP requests.
-It takes care of the automatic conversion between Kotlin objects to their JSON representation and vice versa.
+It takes care of automatically converting between Kotlin objects and their JSON representation and vice versa.

-By leveraging these properties, you can create API wrapper as a set of suspending functions that either accept or return `ShoppingItems`.
+By leveraging these properties, you can create an API wrapper as a set of suspending functions that either accept or return `ShoppingItems`.
 Create a file called `Api.kt` and implement them in `src/jsMain/kotlin`:

 ```kotlin